Discrete Structures

 Description

 The course provides an introduction to mathematical structures fundamentals of computer science.
-Topics discussed include logic of compound and quantified statements, number theory and methods of proof, sequences and mathematical induction, set theory, counting methods, s and relations.
+Topics discussed include logic of compound and quantified statements, number theory and methods of proof, sequences and mathematical induction, set theory, counting methods, functions and rela-tions.
 The course lays down the mathematical formulation necessary for success in the computer science field.

 Program